Last Updated on March 10, 2025 by Joshua

 Next time a fellow gardener asks what does a swarm of dragonflies means you are now in a better position to answer them not with myths but the correct information.

-Even if you don’t have mosquitoes in your yard but you love the beautiful colors of the dragonfly you can go ahead and allow only a few in your yard just for beauty purposes.
-Remember to destroy all water sources to keep them from breeding in your compound.
+Even if you don’t have mosquitoes in your yard but you love the beautiful colors of the dragonfly, consider adding a water feature to attract them to beauty your yard and garden.
+Remember to remove any stagnant water sources to minimize mosquitoes.